eclipse-tractusx/portal-assets/developer/Technical Documentation/Operations/Tests.md

 ## Test Automation

-Test Automation as part of functional e2e tests are planned for upcomming releases.
+Test Automation as part of functional e2e tests are planned for upcoming releases.
 Currently all tests are manually handled.

 <br>